top of page

 The size of this butterfly is about three and a half to four and a half inches.

-The wingspan is about two and a half to five and a half inches (8 - 14 cm.)
-The females are slightly larger.
+The wingspan is about two and a half to five and a half inches (8 - 14 cm.) with females being slightly larger.

 The Eastern Tiger Swallowtail lives in deciduous woods all along the streams, rivers, swamps, edges of forest, river valleys, parks and suburbs.